Everything You Need To Know About High Arched Feet

-Most people are aware a flat foot has its mechanical flaws, but less people know a high arched foot has its cons too.
-A foot with a high arch is a common structural abnormality that results in increased pressures on the heel and the ball of the foot.
+Most people know that a flat foot has its mechanical flaws, but less people are aware that high arched feet come with their own flaws, as well.
+A foot with a high arch is a common structural abnormality that can be difficult to live with.
+In this article, we will discuss:

 - Ankle sprains